matm/jQuery-File-Upload-Wiki/Security.md

 ));
 ```

+Please note that the **accept_file_types** option isn't meant to prevent attackers from uploading and executing PHP scripts.
+This is done with a **.htaccess** directive explained in the following paragraphs.

 The PHP implementation stores uploaded files in the pre-defined directory "files".
 This directory contains a file **.htaccess** that is absolutely required as it contains directives for Apache to enforce security restrictions:

 ```